“Why do you love reality TV?” and other FAQs

-What are some fun, rando facts about you, so I get to know you better?
+What fun, rando facts would help me get to know you better?

 I love being a Psychotherapist but hate the counseling and coaching industry.
 I think the whole field is excessive and confusing.
-Humans really aren't that hard.
-There are endless theories and countless methods of how people change and become their “best selves,” and frankly, I just get grossed out by that language.
+Humans aren't that hard.
+There are endless theories and countless methods for changing and becoming their “best selves.”
+Frankly, I get grossed out by that language.
 We all want the same thing and are headed in the same direction.
-There are lots of ways to skin a cat, but there are some more efficient ways to get the job done, imo.
+There are many ways to skin a cat, but there are more efficient ways to get the job done, IMO.

 I used to speak in tongues.
 I'm not religious anymore, but when I went to church with my grandmother on Sundays, she danced in the aisles and spoke in tongues.
-She said it’s because the holy ghost moved through her.
+She said it was because the holy ghost moved through her.
 Well, who doesn't want that?!
-So, I prayed real hard, then spoke some gibberish and pretended to also speak in tongues.
+So, I prayed real hard, then spoke some gibberish and pretended to speak in tongues.

 I wrote a sex book that sold enough copies to put my twins through private school.
 And it was a reallllly bad book.
 Don’t buy it.
-But the point is, I did something courageous and out of my comfort zone, and hot dang if people didn’t buy it!
-(I realize this doesn’t jive with my evangelical pentecostal upbringing.
-Read into that as you will.)
+But the point is, I did something courageous and out of my comfort zone, and hot dang, if people didn’t buy it!

 My second dream job would be to own a winery in Napa Valley.
 If I suddenly stop this gig and drop off the face of the Earth, rest assured, that is what I’m up to.

-I was President of Future Homeworkers in High School and I owned that.
-I was going to be a Home Economics teacher, but I changed my mind when I was choosing my courses, to Human Development and Family Studies courses.
+I was President of Future Homeworkers in High School and owned that.
+I would be a Home Economics (currently called "Life Sciences") teacher, but I changed my mind when choosing my Human Development and Family Studies courses.
 I always knew I wanted to work in a life-changing field.
 Unfortunately, Life Sciences isn't valued as much as it was back in my day, which is a shame.
-What other kid do you know these days that can cook, sew, and choose textiles like the bomb.
+What other kid do you know these days that can cook, sew, and choose textiles like the bomb?